 Withdrawal fees correspond to the network fees (approx. 0.000051 BTC for BTC-withdrawals).

 Always check the trading fees!
 Before reading the below information it can be worth clarifying the following: what is a taker fee, and what is a maker fee?
 As your No. 1 trading cryptocurrency guide, we will help you with that.

 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.
-Makers are so named because their orders make the liquidity in a market.
+We call makers “makers” because their orders make the liquidity in a market.
 Takers are the ones who remove this liquidity by matching makers’ orders with their own.
 The maker-taker model encourages market liquidity by rewarding the makers of that liquidity with a fee discount.
 It also results in a tighter market spread due to the increased incentive for makers to outbid each other.
-The higher fee that the taker pays is usually offset by the better prices this tighter spread provides.

-BitMEX’s trading fees for takers are 0.075% which is extremely low.
-This fee is materially below the industry average which is around 0.25% and thus constitutes a strong competitive advantage for BitMEX against the majority of other top crypto exchanges.
-But that isn’t enough… BitMEX pays you for making maker orders (!).
-They have a negative fee for makers.
-So if you make a maker order worth USD 100,000 which is picked up by a taker, you get paid USD 25 for providing the liquidity.
-Sure, USD 25 isn’t that much for an order of that size, but still, you get paid!
+BitMEX’s trading fees for takers are 0.075% which is quite standard when it comes to derivatives exchanges.
+BitMEX also pays you for making maker orders, meaning that they have a negative fee for makers (-0.01%).
+So if you make a maker order worth USD 100,000 which is picked up by a taker, you get paid USD 10 for providing the liquidity.
+Sure, USD 10 isn’t that much for an order of that size, but still, you get paid!
 We are extremely impressed by this.

 Well, not BitMEX.
 BitMEX only charges the network fee when making withdrawals.
 This is a very strong competitive edge in the market and really distinguishes BitMEX from most other top crypto exchanges.